techidaily/site-fox-glue/source/_posts/updated-years-round-showcase-of-best-zero-toll-livestream-utilities-for-2024.md

 ![live.fb ](https://images.wondershare.com/filmora/article-images/live.fb.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fZTlPdOFNmo?si=Ym8p7ayV1gtNzzXj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### [2.
 Periscope:](https://www.periscope.tv/)

 It was recently launched with lots of incredible features and offers professional streaming assistance.
 Creators can easily develop URLs for their live streams from any device and live streams can be shared to all popular websites.
 Periscope allows easy streaming on almost all devices like cameras, satellite trucks, studio editing rigs and desktop streaming tools.
 This application works on iOS as well as Android and the easy to operate interface can be accessed by user whether beginner or professional.